zlatko-ms/nginx-aslb/README.md

 ## Features

 ## Active/Standby http load balancing

 * using embedded TCP checks
-* will use the primary backend unless it is unavailable, switching to fallback backend when this occurs
+* will redirect to the primary backend unless it is unavailable, switching to fallback backend when this occurs
 * restoration to primary if primary is available again

 ## Healcheck URL

-In order to check the health of your loadbalancer by the underlying container structure you can use the /_lbcheck url.
+In order to check the health of your loadbalancer by the underlying container structure you can use the **/_lbcheck url**.
 If the container is running it will reply with a 200 HTTP code with the following payload :

 ```json
 { "status":"healthy" }